 St. Davids Lighthouse: Still standing tall and lighting the way for sailors who navigate the intrepid waters off the coast of Bermuda, St. Davids Lighthouse has been around for well over 100 years.
 The beam stretches out over 20 miles into the ocean at night, but during the day serves as a popular attraction for guests who yearn to see as much of Bermuda's country and seaside as possible in one swoop.

-The chart directly below enables you to get more details concerning other kinds of places of interest to visitors.
+The following table lists some details concerning other kinds of places of interest to travelers.

 In St. George's Parish, visitors will find the oldest Anglican church site in the Western Hemisphere: St. Peter's Church.
 The original church, which was built in 1612, was destroyed in a hurricane, then rebuilt in 1713.
 The on-site graveyard is the final resting place of almost all of Bermuda's original settlers, and nearby is a slave graveyard.
 Just behind the church is the Old Rectory, which was built in 1705 by a reformed pirate.